fceruti/elixir-picasso/README.md

 ```

-Add Picasso admin backend in your kaffy config:
+Add Picasso admin resources to your kaffy config:

 ```elixir
 use Mix.Config